Wagering Guide

 Distaff: A race for female horses; a distaffer is a female horse.

-Driving: Strong urging by jockey.
+Driving: Strong urging by the jockey.

 E